 Account Impostor Email Scam Method Analysis

-One email is titled “Account Update”, and it supposedly comes from “FedEx”, and the other one is titled “Confirmation of email address change”, from “American Express”.
-Scammers count on fact that all of us have some type of account – and a lot of us have accounts with FedEx or American Express.
-And for those of us who don’t, we still react to an “Account Update” or “Email address change confirmation” call – when we don’t have an account, and have not made a change to an email settings, we want to clear it up and see what’s the matter.
+One email is titled “Account Update“, and it supposedly comes from “FedEx“, and the other one is titled “Confirmation of email address change“, from “American Express“.
+Scammers count on the fact that all of us have some type of account – and a lot of us have accounts with FedEx or American Express.
+And for those of us who don’t, we still react to an “Account Update” or “Email address change confirmation” call-to-action.
+It is especially true when we have an account but have not made a change described in the phishing email: we want to clear it up and see what’s the matter.
 The email looks familiar because the scenario that it suggests is something that happens in real life.
-So, chances are, we will at least open that email.
+So, chances are, someone will at least open that email.

-Scammers hope that you will not realize that it is a fake email – because it uses a famous-brand logo and company name – in this case it is FedEx.
-Notice that company logo and domain name used throughout the email, and even a picture of a smiling FedEx employee with a branded shirt is used to give that legitimate feeling to this email.
+Scammers hope that you will not realize that it is a fake email – because it uses a famous-brand logo and company name – in this case, it is FedEx.
+Notice that the company logo and domain name are used throughout the email, and even a picture of a smiling FedEx employee with a branded shirt is used to give that legitimate feeling to this email.
 It is designed to look credible to pacify you.

-On the opposite side, phishing strategy also counts on our fears, such as loss – notice that text in this email threatens you with consequences if you do not act – in this case they use the words Suspension (capitalized, too – implying importance).
+On the opposite side, phishing strategy also counts on our fears, such as loss – notice that text in this email threatens you with consequences if you do not act – in this case, they use the word Suspension (capitalized, too – implying importance).
 It also gives you a short deadline for your action (48 hours).
-The other one triggers “they have the wrong email address!” fear, and expect you to jump in on the action to correct an erroneous record.
+The other one triggers “they have the wrong email address!” fear, and expects you to jump in on the action to correct an erroneous record.

 There may be various things that can happen if you click on that link, but most commonly, it could lead to 2 things: a) identity theft or b) malicious act of damage.